ripred/Profiler/README.md

         delay(500);
     }

-    // more pointless code that will not be profiled for (int i=0; i < 10; i++) {
+    // more pointless code that will NOT be profiled for (int i=0; i < 10; i++) {
         delay(100);
     }